 One of the advantages eagles have over their prey is their sharp, powerful talons.
 These claws help them grasp prey firmly, often instantly killing smaller animals due to their grips' immense force.
 Also, eagles' talons allow them to carry relatively large prey through the air.

 A remarkable example is the Harpy Eagle, one of the largest eagles.
 Thanks to their incredible strength and specialized talons, they often carry off sloths and monkeys.
-However, though they are excellent hunters, eagles are also known to steal food, especially when the food source is scarce.
+However, though they are excellent hunters, most eagles are also known to steal food, especially when the food source is scarce.

 Here's an eagle fact that will increase your respect for these birds: eagles are known to mate for life.
 These eagles perform impressive aerial courtship rituals, including synchronized flights, daring swoops, and cartwheels.
 Moreover, the male and female lock their talons with each other.